-Interpretation Act 1984 (No. 12 of 1984).
+2 Repealed by the Interpretation Act 1984.

-3 Repealed by the Conservation and Land Management Act 1984 (No. 126 of 1984).
+3 Repealed by the Conservation and Land Management Act 1984.

-4 Repealed by the Petroleum Act 1967 (No. 72 of 1967).
+4 Repealed by the Petroleum Act 1967, now called the Petroleum and Geothermal Energy Act 1967.

 5 The Department formerly known as the Department of Lands and Surveys was replaced by the Western Australian Land Information Authority.
 Maps and books formerly held by the Department are now held by the Authority (see the Land Information Authority Act 2006 s.
 100).

-6 The Style and Titles pertaining to the Crown was changed by Proclamation under the Royal Styles and Titles Act 1947 (see Gazette 7 December 1974 p.
+6 The Style and Titles pertaining to the Crown was changed by Proclamation under the Royal Style and Titles Act 1947 (see Gazette 7 December 1974 p.
 4479).